Digital Marketing for Financial Advisors

 Stand Out from the Pack

-Step 1 is not doing what everyone else is doing.
+Step 1 is not doing what everyone else is doing

 Most wealth manager and financial advisor websites all pretty much do the very same thing.

-I actually did a deep-dive survey of 43 wealth manager websites in the “Tri-Valley”*, measuring technical SEO as well as presentation and engagement.
+I actually did a deep-dive survey of 43 wealth manager websites in the “Tri-Valley”*, assessing technical SEO as well as presentation and engagement.
 The survey rated a website’s adherence to best practices, including proper use of titles and meta descriptions, H-tag usage, schema usage, etc.

 The median rating of these websites was 46 out of 100, leaving a lot of room for improvement.*